jrburke/modus/README.md

 This should be possible, just need to work out the AST transforms. `module {}` scope will be treated the same as `function () {}` scope.

+2. No `import *`.
+It seems like it is on its way out.
+It could be supported in the future, but only for static exports from a dependency.

 ## TODO